How to Do Less and Accomplish More

 When I was young and believed the myth of doing it all, I would run myself into the ground to accomplish everything.
 Asking for help was cheating.
 As I TRIED to do it all, there was little time left for myself.
 I was too exhausted to notice or care.
 I was miserable.

-Fast forward to 2017, I know a thing or too about taking care of myself.
-I take time for yoga and the gym, spend time with friends and perform my nightly self-care ritual that makes me feel good.
+I know a thing or too about taking care of myself.
+I take time for yoga, spend time with friends and perform my nightly self-care ritual that makes me feel good.
 It’s the best thing I can do for myself.
 And for Mason.

 In order to make self-care a priority, I’ve had to delegate, prioritize and most importantly, make peace with leaving things undone. ”